A Walter Ulric Story

 “Mr. Ulric, I saw something last night that I can’t quite explain.”

->

-> “Sit down,” I said, indicating a chair.
-She took her seat, and I settled in an adjacent chair.
+“Sit down,” I said, indicating an old wooden chair.
+She took her seat, and I settled in an adjacent chair, leaning forward attentively.

->

-> “I believe I saw the Goat-Man,” she said hesitantly.
+“I believe I saw the Goat-Man last night,” she said hesitantly.

->

-> “I don’t know yet,” she replied.
+“I don’t know yet,” she replied.
 “I don’t know what to think yet.
 I’m still trying to find a rational explanation.”

 “There ain’t one,” I stated, glibly.
 “Where did you see it?”